 To support this direction, the GRWDB has maintained the Greater Raritan Unemployment Tracker for Hunterdon and Somerset counties.
 The site was developed by Somerset County Office of GIS Services (SCOGIS) using data compiled by the New Jersey Department of Labor and Workforce Development’s LMI Bureau within the Office of Research and Information.
 The data used for this site comes from self-reported unemployment claims and not all claimants fill out all available fields.

-But the tracker, which is updated monthly with new unemployment claims, helps create a picture of which sectors have been impacted most heavily since the pandemic began, and provides directional guidance for programs from the board and its partners.
+But the tracker, which is updated quarterly with new unemployment claims, helps create a picture of which sectors are growing or declining, and provides directional guidance for programs from the board and its partners.
 The GRWDB also has detailed characteristics of the newly unemployed which provide further details on who is being impacted and which industries may need additional support.

-A complementary resource from Focus NJ is an Economic Tracking Dashboard, designed to provide easy access to key economic information for policymakers, stakeholders, and all other interested parties.
+Focus NJ also hosts an Economic Tracking Dashboard, designed to provide easy access to key economic information for policymakers, stakeholders, and all other interested parties.
 The dashboard, found at focusnj.org/economic-tracker, compares current and historical economic data through interactive maps, charts and tables and is updated as data from the U.S. Bureau of Labor Statistics and other agencies arrives.

 The GRWDB’s employer-transportation interactive mapping application is designed as a tool for job seekers.